American Superconductor (AMSC) to Release Quarterly Earnings on Wednesday

-American Superconductor (NASDAQ:AMSC) is set to post its quarterly earnings results after the market closes on Wednesday, February 2nd.
-Analysts expect American Superconductor to post earnings of ($0.21) per share for the quarter.
+American Superconductor (NASDAQ:AMSC) is scheduled to be announcing its earnings results after the market closes on Wednesday, February 2nd.
+Analysts expect the company to announce earnings of ($0.21) per share for the quarter.
 American Superconductor has set its Q3 2021 guidance at $-$-0.200 EPS.

-American Superconductor (NASDAQ:AMSC) last issued its earnings results on Monday, November 8th.
-The technology company reported ($0.19) earnings per share for the quarter, missing the consensus estimate of ($0.16) by ($0.03).
-American Superconductor had a negative return on equity of 17.64% and a negative net margin of 25.87%.
-The company had revenue of $27.91 million for the quarter, compared to analyst estimates of $24.90 million.
-During the same quarter in the previous year, the company posted ($0.16) earnings per share.
+American Superconductor (NASDAQ:AMSC) last announced its quarterly earnings data on Monday, November 8th.
+The technology company reported ($0.19) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.16) by ($0.03).
+The firm had revenue of $27.91 million during the quarter, compared to analyst estimates of $24.90 million.
+American Superconductor had a negative net margin of 25.87% and a negative return on equity of 17.64%.
+During the same quarter last year, the company earned ($0.16) EPS.
 On average, analysts expect American Superconductor to post $-1 EPS for the current fiscal year and $0 EPS for the next fiscal year.

-A number of institutional investors have recently made changes to their positions in the business.
-Bank of New York Mellon Corp grew its holdings in American Superconductor by 7.5% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 129,103 shares of the technology company’s stock worth $1,882,000 after acquiring an additional 9,042 shares during the last quarter.
-Royal Bank of Canada raised its position in shares of American Superconductor by 73.5% in the 3rd quarter.
-Royal Bank of Canada now owns 47,135 shares of the technology company’s stock valued at $688,000 after acquiring an additional 19,970 shares during the period.
-Morgan Stanley increased its stake in American Superconductor by 71.8% during the 3rd quarter.
-Morgan Stanley now owns 22,081 shares of the technology company’s stock worth $322,000 after purchasing an additional 9,231 shares in the last quarter.
-BNP Paribas Arbitrage SA grew its stake in shares of American Superconductor by 163.9% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 7,137 shares of the technology company’s stock worth $104,000 after acquiring an additional 4,433 shares in the last quarter.
-Finally, UBS Group AG grew its stake in shares of American Superconductor by 4,040.0% in the third quarter.
-UBS Group AG now owns 3,312 shares of the technology company’s stock valued at $49,000 after buying an additional 3,232 shares in the last quarter.
+A number of large investors have recently bought and sold shares of the stock.
+Bank of New York Mellon Corp raised its position in American Superconductor by 7.5% during the third quarter.
+Bank of New York Mellon Corp now owns 129,103 shares of the technology company’s stock valued at $1,882,000 after buying an additional 9,042 shares during the period.
+Royal Bank of Canada raised its position in American Superconductor by 73.5% during the third quarter.
+Royal Bank of Canada now owns 47,135 shares of the technology company’s stock valued at $688,000 after buying an additional 19,970 shares during the period.
+Morgan Stanley increased its position in American Superconductor by 71.8% in the 3rd quarter.
+Morgan Stanley now owns 22,081 shares of the technology company’s stock worth $322,000 after purchasing an additional 9,231 shares during the last quarter.
+BNP Paribas Arbitrage SA increased its position in American Superconductor by 163.9% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 7,137 shares of the technology company’s stock worth $104,000 after purchasing an additional 4,433 shares during the last quarter.
+Finally, UBS Group AG increased its position in American Superconductor by 4,040.0% in the 3rd quarter.
+UBS Group AG now owns 3,312 shares of the technology company’s stock worth $49,000 after purchasing an additional 3,232 shares during the last quarter.
 57.55% of the stock is currently owned by hedge funds and other institutional investors.

-A number of analysts recently issued reports on AMSC shares.
-TheStreet lowered shares of American Superconductor from a “c-” rating to a “d+” rating in a research report on Wednesday, December 1st.
-Zacks Investment Research raised shares of American Superconductor from a “sell” rating to a “hold” rating in a research note on Tuesday, January 11th.
+Several analysts have recently weighed in on the company.
+TheStreet lowered American Superconductor from a “c-” rating to a “d+” rating in a report on Wednesday, December 1st.
+Zacks Investment Research upgraded American Superconductor from a “sell” rating to a “hold” rating in a report on Tuesday, January 11th.

 About American Superconductor